-J. General Salary Increases.

-The general pay adjustment is based on the employee's base salary on the effective date of the general pay adjustment.

-K. Salary Upon Conversion from Performance-Pay Schedule to Step Schedule.

-If the State Personnel Director approves the conversion of an entire class or part of a class from a performance-pay schedule to a schedule with steps, the employee is placed at a pay step at least equal to the employee's base salary under the performance-pay plan at the time of conversion.
-The employee's hours since last step are set to reflect the number of hours in pay status since the effective date of the last performance evaluation, which must be less than 2,080 hours.
-If the employee served less than 2,080 hours in the position and has not received a performance evaluation, the hours since last step are set to reflect the number of hours in pay status in the position.
+- J. General Salary Increases.
+A general-pay adjustment is based on the employee's base salary on the general-pay adjustment's effective date. - K. Conversion from Performance-Pay Schedule to Step Schedule.
+If the director converts all or part of a class from a performance-pay schedule to a schedule with steps, an employee is placed at a pay step at least equal to the employee's base salary under the performance-pay plan when converted.
+The employee's hours since step are set to the number of hours in pay status since the last performance evaluation's effective date, which must be less than 2,080 hours.
+If the employee served less than 2,080 hours in the position and has not received a performance evaluation, the hours since step are set to the number of hours in pay status in the position. - L. Exceptions.
+Appointing authorities may ask the director to approve exceptions to these standards.

-L. Exceptions.